filips123/PWAsForFirefox/docs/docs/help/faq.md

     needed.
 This style includes a centered icon and title elements and window controls on the left, as it is common on most macOS apps.

-??? note "Linux (GNOME)"
+??? note "Linux (GNOME, Cinnamon, MATE)"

-    On GNOME, you can use the following CSS to remove the icon and center the title:
+    On GNOME, Cinnamon and MATE, you can use the following CSS to remove the icon and center the title:

     ```css
     @-moz-document url('chrome://browser/content/browser.xhtml') {